1973 NBA draft: Draft selections and draftee career notes

 Doug Collins from Illinois State University was selected first overall by the Philadelphia 76ers.
 Jim Brewer from the University of Minnesota was second, taken by the Cleveland Cavaliers with a pick obtained from the Blazers in a trade.
 Ernie DiGregorio, from Providence College, was selected third by the Buffalo Braves, and went on to win the Rookie of the Year Award.
 George McGinnis, selected by the 76ers with the 22nd pick, is the only player from the 1973 draft who was selected to both the All-NBA Team and the All-Star Game.
 Collins, 5th pick Kermit Washington, and 50th pick Larry Kenon, are the only other players from this draft who were selected to an All-Star Game.
 Collins's achievements include four All-Star Game selections.
-After retiring as a player, he went on to coach the Chicago Bulls, the Detroit Pistons and the Washington Wizards.
+After retiring as a player, he went on to coach the Chicago Bulls, the Detroit Pistons, the Philadelphia 76ers and the Washington Wizards.
 Brewer was a member of the 1982 NBA champion Los Angeles Lakers.
 He later played basketball in Europe, earning the 1983 Euroleague championship with the Ford Cantù.
 McGinnis had already played in the American Basketball Association (ABA) prior to the draft.
 He left college after his sophomore year in 1971 to play with the Indiana Pacers for four seasons.
 He later played in the NBA with the Philadelphia 76ers, the team that drafted him, after the ABA–NBA merger in 1976.
 He had one ABA Most Valuable Player Award, three ABA All-Star Game selections, three NBA All-Star Game selections, three All-ABA Team selections and two All-NBA Team selections.
 Kenon initially opted to play in the ABA, spending three seasons there before joining the NBA with the San Antonio Spurs when both leagues merged.
 He was selected to three ABA All-Star Games and two NBA All-Star Games.